mantu1738/mantu1738/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on small projects on Javascript and React Application.
+- 🔭 I’m currently working on small projects on Javascript and React.js Application.
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Creative Projects
 - 💬 Ask me about HTML, CSS, SASS and BootStrap